Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 Sam Howard looks at how to survive and thrive on the freelance diet…

-Feast: I love the pace, the focus, and the fear of The Feast!
-But this year, instead of doing my impression of an overworked Scrat and chasing down every last acorn, as the work ramped up I pulled in fellow freelancer experts to do the bits that they do best, leaving me to what I do best.
-Net result – very happy clients (several experts for the price of one) and several happy experts instead of one, which karmicly is a good thing right?
-In the short term slightly less acorns for me, but by delivering really good work (i.e. better than I could manage on my own) hopefully we planted a few metaphorical oak trees for the long term.
+But this year, instead of doing my impression of an overworked Scrat and chasing down every last acorn, I pulled in fellow freelance experts to do the bits they do best.
+That leaves me to what I do best.
+Net result – delighted clients (several experts for the price of one) and several happy experts instead of one.
+That’s karmically a good thing, right?
+In the short term, slightly fewer acorns for me.
+However, by delivering excellent work (i.e. better than I could manage on my own), hopefully we planted a few metaphorical oak trees for the long term.

-Famine: So I could stay in bed, stare at the ceiling and wonder if I haven’t completely ruined my career… or, instead I could actually look forward to the downtime and line up a load of projects designed to get out of the office, rest the brain and exercise the brawn.
-You might of heard the whoop of joy as I slammed down the lid of my laptop on 15th May, 10.45am.
-Over the coming weeks I finally redecorated the bedroom after nine years of dreaming in bloody magnolia.
-Net result – I swapped eight hours a day for a twelve but achieved an almost zen like mental status and when the ‘real’ work kicked back in, both client side and the house-keeping I returned to it quite refreshed and with rather shapely upper arms.
+Or, instead, I could actually look forward to the downtime and line up a load of projects designed to get out of the office, rest the brain and exercise the brawn.
+You might have heard the whoop of joy as I slammed down the lid of my laptop on 15th May, 10.45 am.

-Regular meals: I struggle when, to my mind, there is not enough ‘real’ work to lace the day with the Fear – so I don’t do it at all.
-Instead I sand down the kitchen worktops.
-After several days of this, yes the worktops are very shiny but the real work has insidiously mounted up.
-The Fear has a genuine reason to be there and I’m in a self-induced state of work bulimia.
+Instead, I sanded down the kitchen worktops.
+After several days of this, yes, the worktops are very shiny, but the real work has insidiously mounted up.
+The Fear has a genuine reason to be there, and I’m in a self-induced state of work bulimia.

 Grazing seems beyond me.